kierenfunk/gdrive-invoicing/README.md

 <h3>Step 5.</h3>
 Create a sub folder called 'Invoices' or whatever you like, this folder will hold all of your invoices.<br>
 Get the ID of this folder and update the ID in Code.gs.<br>
-(to find the ID look in the url)<br>
+(to find the ID look in the url)

 <h3>Step 6.</h3>
 In Timecamp make sure you have an API key, update the API key in Code.gs.<br>
 When creating tasks, make sure that the task name matches the contact name in the 'Contacts' sheet of the Invoice Information spreadsheet.<br>
 Also make sure that the entity you will be creating invoices for is a parent task.
 AKA not a sub task.<br>
-Also make sure that time entries for this task are billable by default.<br>
+Also make sure that time entries for this task are billable by default.

 <h3>Step 7.</h3>
 Run the main function in Code.gs and check your email drafts.